 Now I can build what's in my head, even though I'm not a designer.
 Magic Patterns makes it easy to show, not tell.
 Our product team can jump into Magic Patterns, build something quickly, add it to a PRD, and kick off a project with engineers immediately.

 Idea Communication: I use Magic Patterns to illustrate new UX flows and improvements before looping in the design team.
-I can screenshot our existing product, drop it into Canvas, and prompt redesigns instantly.
+I can screenshot our existing product, drop it into the Magic Patterns canvas, and prompt redesigns instantly.

 Marketing Experiments: Our team has used Magic Patterns to prototype landing pages for new products.
 Pages that would have taken weeks in traditional tools were designed and shipped in days.